silx-kit/pyFAI/doc/source/usage/tutorial/index.rst

 :Author: Jérôme Kieffer
-:Date: 18/05/2016
+:Date: 31/05/2016
 :Keywords: Tutorials
-:Target: Advanced users
+:Target: Advanced users tutorials using jupyter notebooks

+.. _tutorials:

 Tutorials
 =========

+Tutorials explain the Python interface of *pyFAI* and use the jupyter notebook interface, formerly known as ipython notebooks.
+The two first tutorials are an introduction to the usage of pyFAI from Python for diffraction data reduction.
-Tutorials are more in depth explanation.
-They require a good Python fluency and to a certain extent, of the pyFAI library.
+The subsequent tutorials are more in depth explanation and require a good Python fluency and to a certain extent, of the pyFAI library.

 .. toctree::
    :maxdepth: 2